kubeflow/website/content/docs/aws/troubleshooting-aws.md

   -f|--fake: fake mount (updates /etc/mtab)
 ```

-FSX dnsName is incorrect, you can delete your pod using this pvc.
-Next step is to delete pv and pvc.
-Last step is to correct your input and reapply PV and PVC.
+The Amazon FSx `dnsName` is incorrect, you can delete your pod using this persistent volume claim.
+The next step is to delete the PV and PVC.
+Next correct your input and reapply the PV and PVC.

 ```shell
 kubectl delete pod ${pod_using_pvc}